wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/sf-inbound-endpoint-example.md

 ## Test

-> **Note**: If you want to test this scenario by inserting data manually into the created object records, please follow the steps given under topic `Testing the PushTopic Channel` in the [Salesforce inbound endpoint configuration document]({{base_path}}/reference/connectors/salesforce-connectors/sf-inbound-endpoint-configuration/).
+> **Note**: If you want to test this scenario by inserting data manually into the created object records, please follow the steps given under the topic `Testing the PushTopic Channel` in the [Salesforce inbound endpoint configuration document]({{base_path}}/reference/connectors/salesforce-connectors/sf-inbound-endpoint-configuration/).

    Please use the [Salesforce REST Connector example]({{base_path}}/reference/connectors/salesforce-connectors//sf-rest-connector-example/) testing steps to test this Inbound Endpoint scenario;

-   Save a file called data.json with the following payload (change the value of `Name` field as `Manager`).
+   Save a file called data.json with the following payload (change the value of the `Name` field to `Manager`).
    ```
    {
    	"sObject":"Account",